Conqueringruler/BetterBurnables/README.md

 # Better Burnables

-One of the things I was really surprised about when I first played BTA was how few items could be used in furnaces, especially with some that realistically should be burnable.
+Allows all the items that are realistically burnable be burned in furnaces.
 If there's anything you think I missed, let me know!
+Should be completely compatable with other mods btw :)

 ## Tons of items now burnable!
 As of v.
 1.0 the full list is: